Epicoccum sorghinum: Disease and hosts

 A variety of fungal pathogens cause ring spot disease and leaf spot disease.
 The genus Epicoccum is ubiquitous and contains many species that are plant pathogenic.
 Epicoccum sorghinum commonly infects sugarcane, but recent discoveries have found that it can also use rice as its host.
 Epicoccum sorghinum is a fungal contaminant that can be isolated from a variety of cereals in sorghum grains.
 As a result, it contributes to the pathogenicity of the sorghum gain-mold complex.
 Less common diseases caused by Epicoccum sorghinum include root rot, dying-off, glume blotch, and glume blight, all of which affect various hosts.

 Host symptoms

 Leaf spot disease, the most common symptom of infection from Epicoccum sorghinum, causes small, chlorotic spots with gray/black centers and yellow halos.
 The spots initially appear at the bottom of the plant and slowly progress upwards.
-As a result of this weak progression of infection, the lower potion of the plant expresses significant damage while the upper portion may only have a few spots.
+As a result of this weak progression of infection, the lower portion of the plant expresses significant damage while the upper portion may only have a few spots.